jenkinsci/brakeman-plugin/README.md

 This is to generate a new `brakeman.hpi`.

-Requires Maven2.
+Requires Maven 3.
 You will likely need to modify your environment as documented [here](https://wiki.jenkins-ci.org/display/JENKINS/Plugin+tutorial#Plugintutorial-SettingUpEnvironment).

 After cloning the source, run this in the main directory: